Bantayan Island – One of Asia’s unknown tropical paradises

 Cebu to Bantayan

 Bantayan Island can be reached by V-Hires (vans) or Bus from Cebu North Terminal (look for Hagnaya sign on the front of the bus) it takes 3 and a half hours travel time.
 You can catch air con (around 150 Peso) or regular buses (around 80 Peso) on the yellow Ceres bus liner.
 Taxi from Cebu City to Hagnaya you can get for around 2500 Peso depending on your bargaining skills!
-We use a guy by the name of Rene, whom we find honest and reliable (cell 092 6778 0664).
 From Hagnaya take a ferry boat to Sta.
 Fe which will take about 45 minutes to cross (170 Peso).
 For ferry schedule Hagnaya to Bantayan Island check the Bantayan Government website.
 Coming back you may be able to catch a taxi (at Hagnaya port) that has dropped off passengers going to Bantayan at a much lower price be prepared to negotiate.